Facts & Figures

 Emissions of greenhouse gases from agriculture

-In 2022, German agriculture was responsible for the emission of about 53.3 million tons of carbon dioxide equivalents.
-This corresponds to 7.1% of the greenhouse gas emissions in Germany.
+In 2024, German agriculture was responsible for the emission of about 53.3 million tons of carbon dioxide equivalents.
+This corresponds to 8.2 percent of the greenhouse gas emissions in Germany.
 Main sources are emissions of methane from animal husbandry and nitrous oxide from agricultural soils.

-The share of nitrous oxide (N2O) from soils (including emissions due to spreading of digestate from energy crops) was 26.7 %, whereas the share of methane (CH4) from enteric fermentation was 48.9 %.
-The remaining 24.5 % of the emissions from agriculture came from manure management, storage of digestate from energy crops, liming and the application of urea.
+The share of nitrous oxide (N2O) from soils (including emissions due to spreading of digestate from energy crops) was 27.2 percent, whereas the share of methane (CH4) from enteric fermentation was 48.5 percent.
+The remaining 24.4 percent of the emissions from agriculture came from manure management, storage of digestate from energy crops, liming and the application of urea.

-Emissions of N2O from manure management as well as emissions of CH4 from enteric fermentation and manure management have decreased significantly since 1990.
-In 2022, the emissions of N2O were lower than those in 1990 by about 28.6 %, and the CH4 emissions by about 29.0 %.
+Emissions of nitrous oxide from manure management as well as emissions of methane from enteric fermentation and manure management have decreased significantly since 1990.
+In 2024, the emissions of nitrous oxide were lower than those in 1990 by about 36.6 percent, and the methane emissions by about 30.4 percent.

-94 to 95 % of the overall emissions of CH4 and N2O from livestock originate from digestion and manure management (stable, storage) of cattle and pigs, 2 to 3 % from other animals (mainly poultry, sheep, goats and horses).
-These figures are largely constant over the years (2022: dairy cows 51.8 %, other cattle 34.3 %, pigs 8.9 %, other animals 3.1 %).
-The remainder of the overall emissions (2022: 2.0 %) are N2O emissions resulting from soil after deposition of nitrogen previously emitted as NH3 and NO from all stables and manure stores.
+92 to 93 percent of the overall emissions of methane and nitrous oxide from livestock originate from enteric fermentation and manure management (stable, storage) of cattle and pigs, 4 to 5.5 percent from other animals (mainly horses, poultry, sheep and goats).
+These figures are largely constant over the years (2024: dairy cows 51.4 percent, other cattle 32.7 percent, pigs 8.0 percent, other animals 5.5 percent).
+The remainder of the overall emissions (2024: 2.4 percent) are nitrous oxide emissions resulting from soil after deposition of nitrogen previously emitted as ammonia (NH3) and nitric oxide (NO) from stables and manure stores.

-Other reasons for the decline in emissions are the increasing importance of anaerobic fermentation of farm manure in biogas plants and the partially gas-tight storage of fermentation residues.
-The use of renewable raw materials in biogas plants, on the other hand, leads to additional CH4 emissions from the plant and the storage of fermentation residues.
+Other reasons for the decline in emissions are the increasing importance of anaerobic digestion of manure in biogas plants and the partially gas-tight storage of digestion residues.
+The use of renewable raw materials in biogas plants, on the other hand, leads to additional methane emissions from the plant and the storage of digestion residues.

-Since a low in 2006, greenhouse gas emissions in the agriculture sector have initially increased again, only to fall again from 2015 and reach new lows from 2019.
-Compared to the previous year 2021, emissions in 2022 have fallen by around 1.8 %.
-This is primarily due to the further decline in cattle and pig numbers and the reduction in the quantities of synthetic fertilisers applied.
+Since a low in 2006, greenhouse gas emissions in the agriculture sector have initially increased again, only to fall again from 2015 and reach new lows from 2018.
+Compared to the previous year 2023, emissions in 2024 have fallen by around 3.4 percent.
+This is primarily due to the further decline in cattle numbers and the reduction in the quantities of synthetic fertilisers applied.

-The Climate Protection Act defines a reduction path for greenhouse gas emissions for each emission sector, the exceeding of which results in immediate measures in the respective sector.
-The law stipulates that only 56 million tonnes of CO2 equivalents may be emitted in the agricultural sector by 2030.
-The reduction path was adjusted (due to credits from previous undercutting of the reduction path) and the target value for 2030 is currently 58.4 million tonnes of CO2 equivalents.
+The Climate Action Act defines a reduction path for greenhouse gas emissions for each emission sector, the exceeding of which results in immediate measures in the respective sector.
+The law stipulates that only 56 million tonnes of carbon dioxide (CO2) equivalents may be emitted in the agricultural sector by 2030.
+The reduction path was adjusted (due to credits from previous undercutting of the reduction path) and the target value for 2030 is currently 60.05 million tonnes of carbon dioxide equivalents.

-Compliance with the reduction path is checked using the so-called previous year's estimate, which is partly based on provisional data.
-This year's previous year's estimate for 2023 results in total agricultural greenhouse gas emissions of 60.3 million tonnes of CO2 equivalents (52.2 million tonnes of agriculture in the narrower sense plus 8.1 million tonnes of fuel consumption) and is below the 67.4 million tonnes of CO2 equivalents permitted under the reduction path.
-Compared to the emissions for 2022, this means a decrease, which is mainly due to lower cattle numbers and lower sales of synthetic fertilisers.
+Compliance with the reduction pathway is assessed using the so-called previous-year estimate, which is partly based on provisional data.
+This year’s previous year’s estimate for 2025 indicates total agricultural greenhouse gas emissions of 60.8 million tonnes of CO₂ equivalents: 53.3 million tonnes from agriculture in the narrower sense plus 7.5 million tonnes from fuels.
+The estimate for 2025 is below the 66.0 million tonnes of CO₂ equivalents that would be permitted under the adjusted reduction pathway.
+Compared with 2024, emissions have remained roughly the same.
+The effects of higher sales of synthetic fertilisers and increased pig numbers were largely offset by the influence of the weather.

-Compliance with the reduction path will become a considerable challenge in the coming years, which must be met with the measures of the climate protection programme.
+Compliance with the reduction path will become a considerable challenge in the coming years, which must be met with the measures of the climate change programme.

 - low-emission fertilisation geared to plant requirements, which avoids nitrogen surpluses and thus nitrous oxide emissions from agriculturally used soils,